 400g of Black Beans - £0.70

 Total Cost - £9.95 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Preheat oven to 180°C/356°F

 Place chicken in a baking tray.
 Cover with olive oil.
 Add two teaspoons of smoked paprika and a teaspoon of dried oregano.
 Rub it in.
-Place chicken in over for 30 minutes.
+Place chicken in the oven for 30 minutes.

-Time to start prepping the sauce.
+Meanwhile, prep the sauce.
 Cut 2 peppers and 1 red onion into chunks and add to a baking tray.
 Cut a lemon in half.
-Add the lemon halves, face side down, and drizzle olive oil over everything.
+Add the lemon halves, face side down.
+Drizzle olive oil over everything.
 Place the tray in the oven for 40 minutes.

-When the vegetables and lemon are charred and soft, remove from oven.
-Place the onion and the peppers into a blender.
-Squeeze out the juice from the roasted lemons.
-Add three red chillies.
-Then, add 3 cloves of grated garlic, the zest and juice of a fresh lemon, 2 teaspoons of smoked paprika, two teaspoons of dried oregano, a tablespoon and a half of red wine vinegar, a tablespoon of olive oil and a good pinch of salt and pepper.
+When the vegetables and lemon are charred and soft, remove from the oven.
+Place the onion and peppers into a blender.
+Add the juice of the roasted lemons.
+Add 3 cloves of grated garlic, the zest and juice of a fresh lemon, 2 teaspoons of smoked paprika, two teaspoons of dried oregano, a tablespoon and a half of red wine vinegar, a tablespoon of olive oil and a good pinch of salt and pepper.
 Blitz until you have a smooth orange sauce.

-Pour the sauce into a frying pan, and add two bay leaves.
-Allow the sauce to gently bubble away for a couple of minutes so the bay can infuse.
+Pour the sauce into a frying pan and add two bay leaves.
+Allow the sauce to gently bubble away for a couple of minutes so the bay leaves can infuse.

-While the sauce is getting on, take your chicken out the oven.
-Baste it in the juices, and then remove from the tray.
+While the sauce is getting on, take your chicken out of the oven.
+Baste it in the juices and remove from the tray.
 Hack it up roughly.

-Serve the chicken on a bed of basmati rice and black beans, and pour your sauce over the top.
-Enjoy mob.
-This one is a winner.
+Serve the chicken on a bed of basmati rice and black beans.
+Pour your sauce over the top.
+Enjoy mob, this one is a winner.